cbg-ethz/pybda/docs/pipeline.md

   rnai-parse featuresets /cluster/home/simondi/PROJECTS/config_leonhard.yml
 ```

-For this analysis we decided to exlcude the following plates:
+For this analysis we decided to use different combinates the following
+plates:

 * all quiagen plates (different features)
 * all bartonella plates (has invasomes)